microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 ---

 1. We'll start by creating a new Power BI file by selecting the **File** and **New** option (shortcut **Ctrl+N**) if Power BI Desktop is currently open.
-    1. If Power BI Desktop is not currently open, a new application instance will automatically create a new file upon opening.
+    1. If Power BI Desktop is not currently open, a new fill will be automatically created upon opening.

     ![New file](./Media/NewFile.png)